 NBCOT professional development provider-15.5 PDUs.

-This program has been submitted for approval of 15.5 clock hours of continuing education credit by the TX Speech-Language-Hearing-Association.
+The learning assessment for this course was successfully completed.
+This program has been approved for 1.55 hours of continuing education credit by the Texas Speech-Language-Hearing Association

 ASHA CEUs are awarded by the ASHA CE Registry upon receipt of the CEU Participant Form from the ASHA.
 Approved CE Provider for up to 1.55 CEU’s

 Education Resources Inc. 266 Main Street, Suite 12, Medfield, MA 02052 508-359-6533 or 800-487-6530 (Outside MA)